 In the blog Bug Burger, I want to explore the topic “insects as food” from a variety of angles, but I am also playing with the idea of seriously starting a burger chain named “Bug Burger” where the meat comes from insects.
 The big question is: When?

 When are there are rules and regulations that makes it possible?
 When is there a big enough market for selling bugburgers?
 When will a critical mass of people think it is okay to eat insects?

 I explore this topic in my book “Äta insekter: Entomaten och det stora proteinskiftet”.
 Unfortunately only available in Swedish.

 About the author:

-My name is Anders Engström, I work as Tech Stack Manager at IDG Sweden, I’m very interested in technology, people, cultures, and how humankind can evolve and improve.
+My name is Anders Engström, I work as Change Manager at IDG Sweden, I’m very interested in technology, people, cultures, and how humankind can evolve and improve.

 The Bugburger logo (with to many legs ;-) that we are using right now was created by Martin Roos.